witnessmenow/youtube-livestream-arduino/README.md

 - Checking if a channel is live
 - Check how many viewers a stream has
-- Retrieve live stream messages
+- Retrieve live stream messages (Realistically ESP32 only)
-- Retrieve super-chats and super-stickers (Untested)
+- Retrieve super-chats and super-stickers (Realistically ESP32 only)

 ### What needs to be added: